BillyBag2/Upscayl-Docker/README.md

 You may need to start ssh with `service ssh start`

+You need to start dbus with `service dbus start`

 # Connecting to the running container

 ssh to the host on port 2222 with x forwarding enabled.